Professor of Science

 BS - Southern Illinois University

-Jeff McCreight holds a Doctor of Philosophy degree from Southern Illinois University in Carbondale, Illinois.
-Jeff has been an educator in undergraduate mathematics since 1994, having taught the spectrum of undergraduate mathematics courses at three different schools.
-He currently is the lead faculty for Mathematics at Ottawa University and resides in Ottawa, Kansas with his beautiful wife, Jill.
-His passion is for all things mathematics.
+Jeff McCreight holds a Doctor of Philosophy degree in Applied Mathematics from Southern Illinois University in Carbondale, Illinois, after receiving his Master in Mathematics and Bachelor of Science in Electrical Engineering and Mathematics at the same university.
+Jeff has been an educator in undergraduate mathematics since 1994, having taught undergraduate mathematics courses at three different schools.
+He currently is the lead faculty for Mathematics at Ottawa University and resides in Surprise, AZ with his beautiful wife, Jill.
+Jeff is an avid golfer and recently has started the hobby of saltwater aquarist.
+His wife, Jill, works for the local school district as the high school’s media specialist.
+Feel free to contact me via email should you have any questions concerning mathematics at OUAZ (or to offer insights/experiences with saltwater aquariums!)

 Professor of Foreign Language